gplepage/lsqfit/doc/html/_sources/overview.rst.txt

      ``logGBF`` in the output) is a measure of the likelihood that the actual data being fit could have come from a theory with the prior and fit function used in the
      fit.
-The larger this number, the more likely it is that prior/fit-function and data
+The larger this number, the more likely it is that the prior/fit-function and data
      could be related.
 Here it grows dramatically from the first fit (``nexp=1``) but then stops changing after ``nexp=3``.
-The implication is that this data is much more likely to have come from a theory with ``nexp>=3`` than one with ``nexp=1``.
+The implication is that these data are much more likely to have come from a theory with ``nexp>=3`` than one with ``nexp=1``.

    * In the code, results for each fit are captured in a Python object